 These are important skills for the school years and beyond.

-What to expect as your child’s imagination grows
+What to expect as school-age children’s imaginations develop

 - have a clearer understanding of what’s real and what’s pretend

-- be able to plan new creative arts including drawing, painting, dance and music
+- be able to plan new creative activities like drawing, painting, dance and music

 - be able to tell you a made-up story

-- start to grow out of fears at around six years of age – for example, fear of monsters, the dark and dogs.
+- start to grow out of fears at around 6 years of age – for example, fear of monsters, the dark and dogs.